 macadamia nut honey (or another amber colored, robust flavored honey)

 Fleur de sel for sprinkling

 - Spray a large rimmed baking sheet with non-stick spray.
 If you have an offset spatula, spray that too (if not, the silicone spatula you use later will work).

 - Combine macadamia nuts, pepitas, and black sesame seeds in a bowl, stirring to mix.
 Spread mixture onto prepared baking sheet, leaving a one-inch border around the entire pan.
 Set aside.

-- In a medium saucepan, combine butter, sugar, honey and water.
+- In a medium saucepan, combine butter, sugar, honey, and water.
 Slowly bring mixture to a simmer, stirring to dissolve sugar.
-Once mixture comes to a boil, continue simmering mixture undisturbed, until a candy thermometer indicates it has reached “hard crack” stage, about 300 degrees.
-Remove pan from heat, and add black sesame seeds, stirring to mix.
+Once mixture comes to a boil, continue simmering mixture undisturbed, until a candy thermometer indicates it has reached “hard crack” stage, about 300°F. Remove pan from heat, and add black sesame seeds, stirring to mix.
 Carefully add baking soda-salt-Ras el Hanout mixture, stirring to mix.
 You will notice that mixture will lighten in color and the texture will become foamy.

 - Pour candy over nuts on prepared baking sheet, using an offset spatula or silicone spatula to spread as evenly as possible.

 - Allow brittle to cool completely before cracking off a piece to eat.
 Store brittle in an airtight container between pieces of parchment to prevent sticking; if you share with your friends it won’t last long!